 - About 95% of radon testing is conducted with a charcoal test kit since it is easy to do yourself and inexpensive.
 Charcoal is a very porous substance, which allows it to collect radon atoms in the air and hold them.
 You can then send your test kit to a laboratory that can measure the levels of radon in your home.

 If you are experiencing allergy-like symptoms, including itchy eyes and throat, coughing, dizziness, or shortness of breath, your air could be contaminated with allergens or mold.
 Living with contaminants can be incredibly hazardous to your health, especially when toxic molds go unattended.

 - Allergen test kits are designed to test the levels of these contaminants in your air.

 - Most testing kits are able to test for a wide variety of allergens at once, including pollen, mold, dust mites, dander, skin cells, and more.

 Learn more about the Sylvane Allergen Test Kit here.

 It is important to note that if one of these DIY tests comes back with dangerous or harmful results, it is a good idea to follow up with a professional air quality inspection.
-Our staff strongly encourages you to use these tests as a way to gauge whether or not there could be a problem but to follow up with an expert if the results show that your air quality could be improved.
+Our staff strongly encourages you to use these tests to gauge whether there could be a problem but to follow up with an expert if the results show that your air quality could be improved.

 How To Improve Indoor Air Quality

 - Maintain a humidity level between 30-50%.
 If your home is too humid, it could create mold in your ductwork.
-Keeping things at a balanced level will prevent mold growth and keep you breathing easy.
+Keeping things balanced will prevent mold growth and keep you breathing easy.
 You can easily control the humidity of your home with a humidifier and dehumidifier.

 - Do not smoke inside your home.
 Most people recognize how smoking is bad for your health, but it is also bad for your air quality.
 If you or someone you live with smokes, keep it outside to protect the quality of your air for the rest of your family.